KaranamVijayKumar/map-reduce-fab-four/README.md

  - For each Hotel, find the maximum of total number of reviews reviewer has given.
 4. Lavanya Reddy Uppula
  - For each Hotel, find the minimum of total number of reviews reviewer has given.

+## Instructions to run the Project
+### Requirements
+- Install Chocolatey, the Windows package manager.
+- Install Python 3.
+- Install Git for Windows.
+- Install TortoiseGit.
+- Add Open Command Window Here as Administrator to your File Explorer context menu.
+- Install Visual Studio Code for text editing.

+### How to run

+We have created